software-students-fall2022/python-package-exercise-project-3-team-4/README.md

 This will create a virtual environment, which you can access by running ```pipenv shell```

 ## Run
-Once pyfarmsay is installed on your machine, you can use it from the command line or from within a python file.
+Once pyfarmsay is installed on your machine (or virtual environment), you can use it from the command line or from within a python file.
 ### From the Command Line
 To run the package from the command line, all you have to do is invoke the package name, followed by the animal of your choice and your desired message:
 ```